lipsa22/LeetCode/README.md

 # LeetCode and GFG
-Here ,I solve the daily POTD from both LEETCODE and GFG
+Here's the solution of  the daily POTD from both LEETCODE and GFG